 The 10 Best Survival Kits

 This wiki has been updated 28 times since it was first published in January of 2018.
 You never know what Mother Nature might throw at you, and being prepared could mean the difference between life and death in the event of an emergency.
 These survival kits contain the crucial items you need to stay alive until help arrives, including medical supplies, tools, and food.
 Some even arrive with water.
 You'll be ready when the grid goes down — or when the zombies take the city.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes